A Colorado River Overview:

 Environmental & recreational flows

-are increasingly recognized as important uses, though often non-consumptive.
+are increasingly recognized as important uses, and are often non-consumptive.

 Tribal water rights

-are a crucial and often senior component of the allocation in many states, though the full extent of their use is still developing.
+are a crucial and often senior component of the allocation in many States Many Tribes have not fully developed their water apportionments.

 Managing Water in the Upper Basin